Identity and Citizenship Verification

 • Statutory declaration issued by Registrar of Births, Deaths and Marriages.

-Note: Any document containing a change of name must include both your previous name and the new name.
+Note: Any document containing a change of name should ideally include both your previous name and the new name.

 If you initially enrol as an international student at UC and are subsequently granted domestic status (residence class visa and/or citizenship), please provide the relevant evidence outlined below.
 Any potential refund of tuition fees due to such a change in status, is guided by Fees and Fines Regulations 5(b).